Finding an Apartment

 - Housing Anywhere: English language platform for furnished rooms/apartments

-- Immer Zuhause (DE): Furnished apartments in Dortmund
+- Immer Zuhause (only in German): Furnished apartments in Dortmund

 - Citywo: Furnished apartments in Dortmund (short term)